Where the party leaders are Monday

 OTTAWA — The party leaders' scheduled public appearances on Monday, Sept.
-23. All times are local.
+30. All times are local.
+Will be updated as details are released.

 Liberal Leader Justin Trudeau